-A fifth metatarsal fracture is a break or a thin, hairline crack in the long bone on the outside of the foot.
-A Jones fracture occurs near the end of this bone that is closest to the ankle.
+A Jones fracture is a break or a thin (hairline) crack in the fifth metatarsal bone.
+This is the long bone on the outside of the foot.
+The break occurs near the end of this bone that's closest to the ankle.

 This type of fracture can happen when a person jumps or changes direction quickly and twists the foot or ankle the wrong way.
 Or it can happen from repeated stress on the bones of the foot.

 Treatment depends on how bad the fracture is.
 You may or may not have had surgery.
 Your doctor may have put your foot in a cast to keep it stable.
 A splint may be used in some cases if there is a lot of swelling.
 You may have been given crutches to use to keep weight off your foot.
 Your doctor may recommend that you keep weight off the foot for several weeks.